uranometrical/openmantleproxy/README.md

 Due to the requirement of modifying the computer's `hosts` file, it is more than likely that the program will require administrator privileges on any Windows operating system, and root on *Nix.

-## Security
-OpenMantleProxy only establishes connections (conditionally) to `capes.mantle.gg` and `s.optifine.net`.
-As long as these domains remain safe moving forward (essentially assuming no malicious third party takes control of either domain), there are no security risks.
-Always be safe while installing software online, however, as this program does require elevated permissions.
-If you do not feel a binary release is safe, please compile this program manually after throughly examining its code.

-## Safety
-OpenMantleProxy can be used with any Minecraft client that uses OptiFine without fear of breaking the client's Terms of Service.
-Clients such as Lunar like to claim that Mantle violates their terms, but it doesn't, as Mantle does not touch Lunar.
-It modifies core OS functionalities.
-This is the same for OpenMantleProxy.

-Mantle's terms do not prevent third-party programs from accessing their website or its contents, as well.

-OptiFine does not have any restrictions either.

 ### Modes
 There are three different proxy modes in OpenMantleProxy, detailed below: